Privacy Policy

 This Privacy Policy explains the types of information we may gather about you in connection with or as part of providing our Services in various circumstances, including:

-• When you access or use our Platform (which includes our Website);
+• When you access or use our Platform;

 • During e-mail, text, or other electronic communications between you and us, and

-• When we communicate in person or by phone for non‑clinical support or administrative purposes.
+• When we communicate in person or by phone for non‑clinical support or administrative purposes, any other information we may collect about you offline when you use our Services.

 Personal Information — Definition & Scope

-“Personal Information” means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked (directly or indirectly) with an identified or identifiable individual or household.
+Throughout this Privacy Policy, the term “Personal Information” means any information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked (directly or indirectly) with an identified or identifiable individual or household.
 Examples include your name, email address, phone number, postal address, device identifiers, and IP address.
+However, Personal Information does not include any deidentified or aggregated information.

 Categories of Personal Information We Collect